Certora/gambit/README.md

         "contract": "D",
         "functions": ["bang"],
         "solc": "solc8.12"
-        "mutations": [
-          "binary-op-mutation",
-          "swap-arguments-operator-mutation"
-        ]
     }
 ]
 ```

-This configuration file will perform all mutations on `Foo.sol`'s functions
-`bar` and `baz` in the contract `C`, and only `binary-op-mutation` and
-`swap-arguments-operator-mutation` mutations on the function `bang` in the
-contract `D`.
-Both will compile using the Solidity compiler version `solc5.12`.

 #### Paths in Configuration Files

 Relative paths in a Gambit configuration file are _relative to the parent
 directory of the configuration file_.
-So if the JSON file listed above was moved
-to the `benchmarks/` directory the `"filename"` would need to be updated to
-`BinaryOpMutation/BinaryOpMutation.sol`.
+This allows Gambit to be run from any
+location without affecting the build configuration.

 <!-- ANCHOR: (results-directory)= -->
 ## Results Directory